elixir-mint/mint_web_socket/README.md

 ## A Quick Note About HTTP/2

-HTTP/2 WebSockets are not a built-in feature of HTTP/2. rfc8441 is an extension to the HTTP/2 protocol and server libraries are not obliged to implement it.
+HTTP/2 WebSockets are not a built-in feature of HTTP/2. rfc8441 is an extension to the HTTP/2 protocol and server libraries are not obligated to implement it.
 In the current landscape, very few server libraries support the HTTP/2 extended CONNECT method which bootstraps WebSockets.